Large bulk photovoltaic effect and Fermi surface mediated its enhancement with chemical potential in ZnGeP$_2$

 \section{Appendix}

-Figure \ref{sfig1} represents the orbital projected partials density of states for different atoms for ZnGeP$_2$.
-Figure \ref{sfig2}(a)-(h) show the calculated bulk 3D Fermi surface distribution in full Brillouin zone for different chemical potentials E$_f$ = 1.33, 1.43, 1.52, 1.68, 2.1, 2.11, 2.13, 2.15 eV respectively.
+Figure \ref{sfig1} represents the orbital projected partials density of states for different atoms for ZnGeP$_2$. {\bs{Figure \ref{sfig2} represents $\sigma{^\z1_{\x1\y1}}$ component of shift and CPG current conductivities for different chemical potentials E$_f$.
+The peak of response for the shift current and CPG current conductivities are -1.69 and -0.92 $\mu$A/V$^2$ at the chemical potential of E$_f$ = 0 which are -2.88 and -2.38 $\mu$A/V$^2$ at the chemical potential of E$_f$ = 1.52 eV. }}Figure \ref{sfig3}(a)-(h) show the calculated bulk 3D Fermi surface distribution in full Brillouin zone for different chemical potentials E$_f$ = 1.33, 1.43, 1.52, 1.68, 2.1, 2.11, 2.13, 2.15 eV respectively.